pecker-io/karate-grpc/README.md

 <details>

 <summary>The part which initailly think about the topic continue to have saved for your information.
 Usually you no need to care it because `karate-grpc-core` have completed the function.</summary>

+**Note: the part is outdated draft which is for reference only.**

 You only need two steps: